 Integrated Stoves

 An integrated system like the Jetboil Flash is unique to canister stoves, and consists of a burner, heat exchanger, and pot that all secure to the top of a fuel canister in one streamlined package.
 The all-in-one setup has the clear advantage of efficient heating: When everything is so tightly connected, the design allows faster heating with less fuel.
 As a result, these stoves are the clear winners in terms of quickest boil times.
-And it doesn’t hurt that integrated stoves are simple purchases: you get everything you need in one fell swoop, rather than having to make multiple decisions about pots, fuel bottles, and windscreens.
+And it doesn’t hurt that integrated stoves are simple purchases: You get everything you need in one fell swoop, rather than having to make multiple decisions about pots, fuel bottles, and windscreens.

 However, the tall and skinny pot size, small diameter burner (making it difficult to substitute a different pot), and lack of simmering capabilities mean that integrated stove systems are often one-trick ponies, used primarily as a means to boil water for dehydrated meals and hot drinks.
 Jetboil's MiniMo is a notable exception here, with the ability to simmer and a short and stout pot for convenient cooking.
 If you want to make gourmet feasts, look below at the non-integrated stove systems.
 But for the trend toward dehydrated meals over backcountry cooking, all-in-one systems offer the best in stability, convenience, and wind resistance.
 Plus, with a built-in handle and insulated cozy that easily turn the pot into a mug, they are the most streamlined and user-friendly systems available.